asherp/hourly/README.md

 !!! note
     `hourly-in` is just syntactic sugar for `hourly commit.clock=in vis=null report.timesheet=False`.

-But if we want to override hourly's default without typing it in each time, we can specify an hourly.yaml file in our git repo.
-Hourly will look for this file (via the `config_override` option) and override its default configuration (and any command-line arguments!).
+But if we want to override hourly's defaults without typing them in each time, we can specify an hourly.yaml file in our git repo.
+Hourly will look for this file (via the `config_override` option) and override its default configuration.

+!!! bug
+    Your project's `config_override` will even override command line arguments!

 An example of a custom override file is found in the top-level of the hourly repo:

 ```yaml
 {! hourly.yaml !}